 Monstera epipremnoides is an excellent rare collection of indoor plants.
 The collector plant sells for $100 to $200 depending on the overall health and the variety.

 You must know how to care for it properly to have a long-lasting healthy plant in your home.
 You can grow it as an indoor houseplant where it grows up to 10 feet or plants it outside to grow up to 30 feet in mild climates.

 You can propagate M. Epipremnoides through stem cutting.
 Select the healthy node and a part of the stem for propagation.

 You can choose a stem with some leaves to help with faster propagation.
 You can still propagate one without leaves, but it may take a bit long.

-The best way to propagate it's to cut the node with 2-3 leaves in it.
-Don't choose a node that has dead or dying leaves.
-After cutting with trimming scissor, you set the vine in a clean glass of water.
+The best way to propagate it’s to cut the node with 2-3 leaves in it.
+Don’t choose a node that has dead or dying leaves.
+After cutting with a trimming scissor, you set the vine in a clean glass of water.
 In a few days, the aerial roots start forming in the nodes.

 You can also propagate Monstera epipremnoides nodes by using sphagnum moss or using moist soil.